gnosischain/nimbus-client/README.md

 # DEPRECATED
 > [!WARNING]
-> This repository is no longer supported as native Gnosis Chain support has been introduced in the upstream.
+> This repository is no longer supported and has been replaced by [gnosischain/gnosis-nimbus-eth2](https://github.com/gnosischain/gnosis-nimbus-eth2).
 Please use the [official documentation](https://docs.gnosischain.com/node/manual/beacon/nimbus).

 ```shell